Rank-preserving additions for topological vector bundles, after a construction of Horrocks: Background and set-up

-\begin{proof}[Proof of Proposition~\ref{prop:general_add}] For non-negative integers $a\leq b$, let $\op{Sp}_{[a,b]}$ denote the full subcategory of spectra with homotopy groups zero outside the range $[a,b]$.
+\begin{proof}[Proof of \Cref{prop:general_add}] For non-negative integers $a\leq b$, let $\op{Sp}_{[a,b]}$ denote the full subcategory of spectra with homotopy groups zero outside the range $[a,b]$.
 Similarly, let $\s_{*,[a,b]}$ denote the full subcategory of pointed spaces with homotopy groups zero outside the range $[a,b]$ (i.e. $a$-connective, $b$-truncated spaces).

-Observe that $\Groth_*(\taum f)$ takes values in $\s_{*,[n,2n-2]},$ the subcategory of pointed spaces which are $n$-connective and $(2n-2)$-truncated.
+Observe that $\Groth_*(\taum f)$ takes values in $\s_{*,[n,2n-2]},$ the subcategory of pointed spaces that are $n$-connective and $(2n-2)$-truncated.
 By \cite[Theorem 5.1.2]{MS}, is an equivalence of $\infone$-categories.
 So, the factorization is automatic and there exists some functor of $\infone$-categories $A\: Y \to \operatorname{Sp}$ such that there is an equivalence in the $\infone$-category of such functors.
-Moreover, this factorization is functorial since we can obtain $A$ by applying an inverse to $\Omega^\infty\: \op{Sp}_{[n,2n-2]} \to \s_{*,2n-2}$ to $\Groth_*(\taum f)$ . \end{proof} \begin{cor} The diagram is an group object in the category of $m$-truncated spaces over $\taum Y$, with binary operation given by applying $\op{Un}_*$ to the group object $\Groth_*(\taum f)$. \end{cor} We can now deduce another result stated in the introduction. \begin{proof}[Proof of Corollary~\ref{cor:add_pi_zero}] Let $c\: C\to Y$ be a map from an $m$-skeletal space $C$ to our base space $Y$, where $m:=2n-2$.
-Let $c_+$ denote the object given by applying $+$ as in Notation~\ref{note:keyproperties}(3) to the object $\taum c\: C \to \taum Y $.
+This factorization is given by applying the inverse to $\Omega^\infty\: \op{Sp}_{[n,2n-2]} \to \s_{*,2n-2}$ to $\Groth_*(\taum f)$ and is therefore functorial. \end{proof} \begin{cor} With set-up as in \Cref{prop:general_add}, the diagram is an group object in the category of $m$-truncated spaces over $\taum Y$.
+The binary operation is given by applying $\op{Un}_*$ to the operation on the group object $\Groth_*(\taum f)$. \end{cor} \begin{proof}[Proof of \Cref{cor:add_pi_zero}] Let $c\: C\to Y$ be a map from an $m$-skeletal space $C$ to our base space $Y$, where $m=2n-2$.
+Let $c_+$ denote the object given by applying $+$ as in \Cref{note:keyproperties}(3) to the object $\taum c\: C \to \taum Y $.